 India recorded a 255-run victory in the only Test match in which Ravi Shastri was leading the side.
 He was captaining the India team in the absence of the injured Dilip Vengsarkar.
 Ravi Shastri became India’s captain after playing 57 Test matches.
 Sachin Tendulkar was the fourth Indian captain to win his first Test match.
-He led India for the first time against Australia at Delhi in 1996–97 after playing 41 Test matches.
-His initial Test match as captain culminated in his receiving the new Gavaskar-Border Trophy for winners of the series between these two countries.
+He led India for the first time against Australia in Delhi in 1996–97 after playing 41 Test matches.
+His initial Test match as captain culminated in his receiving the new Gavaskar-Border Trophy for the winners of the series between these two countries.
 India achieved a seven-wicket win in the only Test match of the series.

-When Mohammed Azharuddin led the India team in the first Test match against Australia at Brisbane in 1991–92, there were four former Indian skippers, Kapil Dev (34 Tests), Dilip Vengsarkar (10 tests), Ravi Shastri (one Test), and K Srikkanth (four Tests), in the team.
+When Mohammed Azharuddin led the India team in the first Test match against Australia at Brisbane in 1991–92, there were four former Indian skippers, Kapil Dev (34 Tests), Dilip Vengsarkar (10 Tests), Ravi Shastri (one Test), and K Srikkanth (four Tests), in the team.

-In the first Test match of the three Test-match series against Pakistan at Lahore in 2005-06, three former Indian captains, Sachin Tendulkar, Sourav Ganguly, and Virender Sehwag were playing under Rahul Dravid.
+In the first Test match of the three Test-match series against Pakistan at Lahore in 2005-06, three former Indian captains, Sachin Tendulkar, Sourav Ganguly, and Virender Sehwag, were playing under Rahul Dravid.